sammothxc/fierowiki/archived-websites/fierocave.md

 - No claim of authorship, modification, or redistribution rights is made by FieroWiki.

 This is a **preserved, unedited copy** of the original website **Ogre’s Fiero Cave** as recorded in [The Wayback Machine](https://web.archive.org/web/20140928092033im_/http://home.comcast.net/~fierocave/) around 2014, hosted here **for archival and educational purposes only**.

+A full, unedited copy of the archived website can be [downloaded here](https://fierowiki.samwarr.dev/api/public/dl/EvpPN0OJ/website_archives/fierocave_archive.zip) as a .zip file.